aebarthyi/CSE228Project/README.md

 3. Filters
 4. Forward and Inverse FFT blocks (or singular butterfly units, depending on multipliers specified)

-After following these steps you will have compiled the project
 ## Current Status
 We are in the early development stages of this project.
 So far we have been able to complete working on the butterfly unit, twiddle factor LUT and bit reversal components in our FFT design.